Entertainment Software Association: Activities

 The ESA also engages in government lobbying at the state and federal level.
 According to a Bloomberg report, the ESA spent approximately $1.1 million in the first quarter of 2011 on lobbying efforts in Washington D.C.
 The ESA has initially been a proponent of the proposed anti-piracy SOPA and PIPA legislation, Red 5 Studios CEO Mark Kern founded the League For Gamers (LFG), a rival trade organization, in response.
 In January 2012, the ESA dropped its support for both SOPA and PIPA, while calling on Congress to craft a more balanced copyright approach.

 Gregory Boyd, chairman of the Interactive Entertainment Group at the New York law firm stated, "When it comes to lobbying, the 'main industry group' that individual companies defer to is the Entertainment Software Association (ESA), which spent $4.83 million on its own in 2012 — more than Facebook, Google, or even the National Rifle Association (NRA)."

 The ESA also works to combat and reduce copyright infringement of video game-related works for the companies it represents.
 This is typically done through sending takedown or cease and desist notices to sites hosting infringing work, and working with search engines like Google to delist sites that host infringing files.
 They also work with law enforcement agencies to train agents how to handle copyright infringement.

 ESA has spoken in favor of the loot box mechanics, arguing that it does not constitute gambling.

 The ESA launched their Accessible Games Initiative in March 2025 in partnership with EA, Google, Microsoft, Nintendo of America, and Ubisoft, addressing video game accessibility.
 The Initiative developed 24 tags with the intention for these to be included on software box covers or included on digital storefronts to describe games' features towards accessibility, such as narrated menus or joystick inversion options.

+In February 2025, ESA announced the Interactive Innovation Conference (IICON), a spiritual successor to E3, though closed to the public and aimed at connecting video game publishers with other entertainment industry venues.
+The first edition was held at the Fontainebleau Las Vegas in April 2026.